Long COVID may be keeping up to 4 million Americans from working

 "I was not functioning"

-To cope, Rowe started adding regular periods of rest into her workdays, an accommodation her employer was willing to make.
+To cope, Fish started adding regular periods of rest into her workdays, an accommodation her employer was willing to make.
 She also cut back on her hours, but her symptoms persisted.

 Scrolling through documents on a screen and taking back-to-back Zoom calls wasn't helping, either.
 In May, she stopped working altogether.